NastyEthan/PythonServe/notes.md

 # 5.1 Video 1
 ## Learning Objective
 * Explain how an effect of a computing innovation can be both beneficial and harmful

+Drones:
+Beneficial: Can provide more acurate images, views that we couldn't access before, can transport items long distances without using gas
+Harmful: Could be used for bad motives, invade privacy, essentially could be used as a weapon

+* Dopamine
+Reasonably speaking dopamine is harmful for the users but it is needed for
 ## Essential Knowledge
 * People create computing innovations
 * The way people complete tasks often changes to incorporate new computing innovations